 Elevation: 11,508 ft

-North Ridge Route, Class 2 by Livingston Douglas
+North Ridge, Class 2 by Livingston Douglas

-Lake Creek Trail/FST-064 [(C)(3)(d)].
+Lake Creek Trail/FST-064 [(C)(3)(d) on Page 260].

 This awfulness also surrounds the south side of Round Lake (also not shown on the USGS quad), so circumventing Round Lake by skirting the south side of it is NOT an option unless, perhaps, you’re a moose or a Bigfoot.
 The only feasible option is to find higher ground upstream and to traverse east from there.
 I cannot overemphasize how marshy this area around Round Lake is.
 It’s really incredible.

 It is now decision time.
 From this basin, you can climb Peak 10995 to the north, Peak 11151 to the east, or Smiley Mountain to the south.
-Or, if you are really a glutton for punishment (as I was), you can climb all three today.
+Or, if you are really a glutton for punishment (as I was), you can climb all three peaks today.
 Let’s focus on Smiley Mountain for now.

-From the 9,550′ basin, scramble south up easy scree to reach the North Ridge of Smiley Mountain.
+From the 9,550-foot basin, scramble south up easy scree to reach the North Ridge of Smiley Mountain.
 Follow the ridge south to Point 11179, skirting its east side on goat trail.
 Continue up the ridge southeast over Point 11420 then south to the summit of Smiley Mountain.
-Smiley is just a big pile of choss with a USGS BM on top.
+Smiley is just a big pile of choss with a USGS benchmark on top.
 This is an easy scramble, but a LONG one.
 The scramble up the South Ridge from Iron Bog Campground is much shorter and is recommended if you are only planning to climb Smiley Mountain.